urql-graphql/urql/docs/graphcache/errors.md

 methods on `Cache` (e.g. `cache.updateQuery`) or via `urql` using the `Client` or hooks like `useQuery`.

-Your queries must always contain a main operation, so either a query, mutation or subscription.
+Your queries must always contain a main operation, one of: query, mutation, or subscription.
 This error occurs when this is missing, because the `DocumentNode` is maybe empty or only contains fragments.